Vaidehi0910/Vaidehi0910.github.io/_pages/cv.md

 Education
 =========
-* Ph.D. in Computer Science and Engineering, Indian Institute of Technology Indore, (Aug.
-2021 - present)
 * M.S.(Research) in Computer Science and Engineering, Indian Institute of Technology Indore, (Aug.
-2019 - Jul.
-2021)
+2023 - Present)
-* B.Tech in Computer Science and Engineering, Dr. A.P.J.
-Abdul Kalam Technical University, Lucknow, (Aug.
-2013 - Jul.
-2017)
+* B.Tech in Computer Science and Engineering, JC Bose University of Science and Technology, YMCA, (Aug.
+2019 - May.
+2023)
+* B.Sc. in Programming and Data Science, Indian Institute of Technology Madras, (Jan.
+2020 - Dec.
+2023)

 Projects